Sebastian-Fitzner/simple-revealjs-presentation/markdown/mangony-vs-assemble.md

 ---

-# Benefits for the coder?
+# Benefits for the developer?

 --